Who is Otto DIY?

 - 3D printed leg x2.

-Feet update to version 3 and legs update version 04, now no need high precision printer to have good assembly with motors just use the small plastic arm that comes with the servo motor SG90 to attach them.
+update feet and legs latest version use the small plastic arm that comes with the servo motor SG90 to attach them.

-Copy all libraries in OTTO_DIY_all.zip to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed):
+Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed):

-Finally open & upload OTTO_smooth_criminal.ino code to your Arduino Nano for dancing Otto.
+Finally open OttoDIY_smooth_criminal.ino code & upload to your Arduino Nano for dancing Otto mode.

 Recommended to use a FDM 3D printer with PLA material.